 Before installing Apache, we first need to install the below package.
 Once it has been installed, it is often a good idea to restart the system to ensure any remaining changes requiring a restart are completed.

 - Download the Visual C++ 2008 Redistributable Package and install it.
-It is located here.

 - Restart (optional but recommended).

 - Extract the compressed Apache download.
-While you can extract it to any directory it is a best practice to extract it to the root directory of the drive it is located on (our example folder is located in C:\Apache24).
+While you can extract it to any directory it is the best practice to extract it to the root directory of the drive it is located on (our example folder is located in C:\Apache24).
 This is the location we will be using for these instructions.
 Please note that once installed you can see Apache’s base path by opening the configuration file and checking the “ServerRoot” directive).

 - Open an “Administrator” command prompt.
 (Click the Windows “Start” icon, then type “cmd”.
 Right-click the “Command Prompt” item which appears, and select “Run As Administrator.”)